MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-entra-id.md

 ---
-title: Enable your Java Spring Boot web app to sign in users and access resources on Microsoft Graph
+title: Enable Spring Boot app sign-in & access to Microsoft Graph
 description: Shows you how to develop a Java Spring Boot web app to sign in users and call Microsoft Graph with the Microsoft identity platform.
 services: active-directory
 ms.date: 03/11/2024